 The mental health and substance use readmission rate has moved to the top of the priority list for the Regional MHSU program.
 To address this, the MHSU program has created a Regional Steering Committee with the purpose of supporting each Community of Care (CoC) towards the 13% readmission rate target.
-At fiscal year end, overall performance was worse than target with Richmond as the only site that met target and Vancouver close to target.
 Work to date includes increasing compliance of the 'When I leave the Hospital' form process; creating a standard process across the region for reviewing each MHSU readmission; and identifying the first CoC to implement the 'Psychosis Treatment Optimization Program' (Vancouver).
 Second quarter results will be available once the internal Discharge Abstract Data for October 2021 is available.